What Are Non-Communicable Chronic Diseases (NCDs)?

-Non-communicable chronic diseases (NCDs) are long-lasting health conditions that are not caused by infections and do not spread from person to person.
-Unlike acute illnesses, which often appear suddenly and resolve within days or weeks, NCDs develop slowly over time – frequently without obvious symptoms in their early stages.
+Non-communicable chronic diseases, or NCDs, are long-lasting health conditions that do not spread from person to person.
+Unlike infections caused by viruses or bacteria, NCDs develop over time – often without obvious symptoms in their early stages.
 They can quietly progress for years before becoming clinically apparent, which is why they are sometimes referred to as “silent” diseases.

 NCDs are influenced by a combination of diet, lifestyle, environmental, behavioral, genetic, and metabolic factors.
 Poor nutrition, physical inactivity, tobacco use, excessive alcohol consumption, and chronic stress are among the common contributors.
 Over time, these factors can cause damage at the cellular and systemic levels – leading to inflammation, insulin resistance, high blood pressure, abnormal lipid levels, or other imbalances that gradually impair organ function and increase disease risk.